-The following conditions have to met simultaneously for the function alarm to activate:
+The following conditions have to be met simultaneously for the function alarm to activate:

-- None of the three-phase currents exceeds the lset high limit setting. - At least one of the three-phase currents exceeds the lset low limit setting. - At least one of the three-phase currents are below the lset low limit setting.
+- None of the three-phase currents exceeds the l{set} high limit setting. - At least one of the three-phase currents exceeds the lset low limit setting. - At least one of the three-phase currents are below the lset low limit setting.

-- The ratio between the calculated minum and maximum of the three-phase currents is below the l{set} ratio setting. - The ratio between the negative sequence and the positive sequence exceeds the 12/11 ratio setting. - The calculated difference (IL1+IL2+IL3+I0) exceeds the I{sum} difference setting (optional). - The above-mentioned condition is met until the set time delay for alarm.
+- The ratio between the calculated minimum and maximum of the three-phase currents is below the lset ratio setting. - The ratio between the negative sequence and the positive sequence exceeds the I2/I1 ratio setting. - The calculated difference (IL1+IL2+IL3+I0) exceeds the I{sum} difference setting (optional). - The above-mentioned condition is met until the set time delay for alarm.

 Figure.
-4.6.1 - 94.
+4.6.1 - 97.
 Simplified function block diagram of the CTS function.